rrrutledge/innersource-intro/speaker.md

 * Hosts expect you’ll take your shoes off inside or that you won’t let the cat out, etc.
 * Guests expect clean and perhaps private space

-## Solution Detail - the rest (Russ)
+## Solution Detail (Russ)

-## Benefits - up to 3rd paragraph - scalability for host team (Danese)
+Really point out that the host team remains in control via specificying up-front any constraints on the completeed work.

+## Benefits (Danese/Russ)
+* How to split up this section between us?
-* Key teams that were able to reduce interrupt-driven work by 60%, which gave them back their capacity to plan and execute
+* (Danese) Key teams that were able to reduce interrupt-driven work by 60%, which gave them back their capacity to plan and execute

-## Benefits - the rest (Russ)

-* Segue on the scalability point by sharing the story of 5 teams building EC2 deployment at once together.
+* (Russ) Segue on the scalability point by sharing the story of 5 teams building AWS EC2 deployment at once together.
+* (Russ) Our small team of 3 engineers ran a continuous delivery pipeline that grew to be used by (nearly) 200 projects monthly.
+* (Russ) The work of the team organically shifted to AWS Lambda deployment because that's where people wanted to contribute
+* (Russ) After engineers learned how to talk to each other a natural way they started working together on other things - e.g. node-api-blueprint.

 ## Principles (Danese)